Obesity in the United States: Anti-obesity efforts

 The National Center for Health Statistics reported in November 2015:

 Under pressure from parents and anti-obesity advocates, many school districts moved to ban sodas, junk foods, and candy from vending machines and cafeterias.
 State legislators in California, for example, passed laws banning the sale of machine-dispensed snacks and drinks in elementary schools in 2003, despite objections by the California-Nevada Soft Drink Association.
 The state followed more recently with legislation to prohibit their soda sales in high schools starting July 1, 2009, with the shortfall in school revenue to be compensated by an increase in funding for school lunch programs.
 A similar law passed by the Connecticut General Assembly in June 2005 was vetoed by governor Jodi Rell, who stated the legislation "undermines the control and responsibility of parents with school-aged children."

 In mid-2006, the American Beverage Association (including Cadbury, Coca-Cola, and PepsiCo) agreed to a voluntary ban on the sale of all high-calorie drinks and all beverages in containers larger than 8, 10 and 12 ounces in elementary, middle and high schools, respectively.

 There have been many strategies to try to control obesity issues.
 One cost-effective population-level change is taxes on sugary drinks.
 Interventions such as taxes can be a powerful way to improve the economic landscape of the food environment.
-According to Circulation, “Beverages with added sugar are a prime candidate for taxation; they constitute >10% of caloric intake nationwide and provide little or no nutritional value.”
+According to Circulation, "Beverages with added sugar are a prime candidate for taxation; they constitute >10% of caloric intake nationwide and provide little or no nutritional value."
 Weight gain is due to consumption of these sugary drinks along with other health issues such as diabetes, hypertension, and more.

 A penny-per-ounce tax on sugary drinks would raise the shelf price of these drinks by around 20%.
 Many studies have been done and it has shown that there has been a 14% to 20% reduction in the consumption of these taxed drinks.
-People’s weight will determine if they choose healthier options or not to replace these sugary beverages.
-This interest of taxes on drinks has been gaining popularity across the U.S. According to Circulation, “They were considered as a measure at the federal level to fund healthcare reform in 2009 and were proposed in 11 states and 2 major cities in the 2009 to 2010 legislative cycle.”
+People's weight will determine if they choose healthier options or not to replace these sugary beverages.
+This interest of taxes on drinks has been gaining popularity across the U.S. According to Circulation, "They were considered as a measure at the federal level to fund healthcare reform in 2009 and were proposed in 11 states and 2 major cities in the 2009 to 2010 legislative cycle."
 There has been some resistance from the beverage industry.
 Policymakers are increasingly considering the beverage industry to promote public health.

 Non-profit organizations such as HealthCorps work to educate people on healthy eating and advocate for healthy food choices in an effort to combat obesity.

 Former American First Lady Michelle Obama led an initiative to combat childhood obesity entitled "Let's Move!".
 Obama said she aimed to wipe out obesity "in a generation".
 Let's Move! has partnered with other programs.
 Walking and bicycling to school helps children increase their physical activity.

+In 2005 MeMe Roth began an obesity campaign that led to several appearances in American mainstream media.